A possibly inflated planet around the bright, young star DS Tuc A: Stellar parameters

 \section{Stellar parameters}

 DS\,Tuc is a physical binary formed by a G6 and a K3 component at a projected separation of 5.4 arcsec (240 au at a distance of 44 pc).
 The stellar parameters, some of which updated in our study, are listed in Table \ref{t:star_param}.
-Our analysis is based on high resolution spectra acquired with HARPS and FEROS (Appendix \ref{a:abu}), while the rotation period of the primary \citep{messina2010} is refined with TESS data (Appendix \ref{a:rot}).

-The system is included among the core members of the Tuc-Hor association (e.g., \cite{zuckerman2000}).
-High levels of magnetic activity, a strong 6708\AA~~Lithium line, and its position on the color-magnitude diagram, slightly above main sequence, strongly support a young age.
+The system is included among the core members of the Tuc-Hor association (e.g., \citealt{zuckerman2000}).
+High levels of magnetic activity, a strong 6708\AA~~Lithium line, and its position on the color-magnitude diagram, slightly above the main sequence, strongly support a young age.
 The kinematic analysis, based on Gaia DR2 results and the on-line BANYAN $\Sigma$ tool \citep{gagne2018}, yields a 99.9\% probability of membership in the Tuc-Hor association.
 Its age is estimated to be 45$\pm$4 Myr from isochrone fitting \citep{bell2015}, $\sim$ 40 Myr from lithium depletion boundary \citep{kraus2014}, and $36^{+1.2}_{-1.3}$ from kinematics \citep{2019arXiv190207732C}.
 We adopt in the following the 40 Myr as a mean value of these three determinations based on independent methods.

-By following a new approach, optimized for young, active stars (described in Appendix \ref{a:abu}), we inferred a metallicity of [Fe/H]=$-$0.08$\pm$0.06.
-The slightly sub-solar metallicity is consistent with a previous determination for Tuc-Hor association by \citet{vianaalmeida2009}.